Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 ### Rendering to a string

 However you are using the shell component you will need to convert the output to a string or stream of HTML to send to your application's users.
-You can use the `react-dom` package for this:
+You should use the `react-dom` package for this:

 ```js
 const ReactDOM = require('react-dom/server')
 const outputHTML = ReactDOM.renderToString(document)
 ```